-Despite the increase in dimensionality, we conclude that moving from the three smaller molecular systems of the previous section to benzene, the MAE referred to the exact results is anyway limited to 10-20 cm-1, a proof of the reliability of DC SCIVR and of the accuracy of the new Jacobian criterion.
+Despite the increase in dimensionality, we conclude that moving from the four smaller molecular systems of Sec.
+III B to benzene, the MAE referred to the exact results is anyway limited to $10-20 \text{ cm}^{-1}$, a proof of the reliability of DC-SCIVR and of the accuracy of the new Jacobian criterion.